 How much does an HH66 cost?
 What is the price?

-As always, we will qualify this with “it depends on how you kit her out”, but assuming that you are not going to be trying to save money on the options while buying a multi-million dollar yacht, you are looking north of $6m and that number could go much higher if you set her up for racing.
-That’s cheaper than the Gunboat 68 but more expensive than a comparable Kinetic 62.
+As always, we will qualify this with “it depends on how you kit her out”, but assuming that you are not going to be trying to save money on the options while buying a multi-million dollar yacht, you are looking north of $4m.
+That´s cheaper than the Gunboat 68 but more expensive than a comparable Kinetic 62.

 Which is faster?
 A Gunboat or an HH Catamaran?